 NOTE: Establish Task Force to develop arts plan and recommendations for new City Hall and Civic Plaza, including budget recommendations.
-Monitor progress of each project, using reports from the City Hall curator, updates from staff about the commissioning projects and grants, and minutes from monthly meetings.
-Engage outside consultant to oversee projects or new initiatives as needed.
+YEAR TWO

 As projects come to fruition, coordinate documentation, evaluation and communications, including media releases about key project benchmarks achieved.
 Prepare draft budgets for the next year.